Lenzed26/Individual_Project_Online_Shopping/Project Progress.md

 <u>The good</u>:

 - This product has been given the final OK from the product owner, despite missing 2 user stories.
-It has all the main functionalities and can be reformed/refactored
+It has all the main functionalities and can definitely be reformed/refactored to include the last 2 user stories.

 <u>The bad:</u>